ACCESS-NRI/esm1.6-scripts/adjust_restart_for_new_land_cover/README.md

 5. Check for valid vegetation tiles globally.
 If any valid tiles exist, then take the non-weighted average of all valid tiles.
 If no tiles exist, then set the value to 0.0.

+If `--fill-all` is provided, then all tiles everywhere on the globe are filled using the above method.
+The resulting restart would be useable for any vegetation distribution, with a simple substition of `FRACTIONS OF SURFACE TYPES` and `PREVIOUS YEAR SURF FRACTIONS (TYPES)` fields.
+If `--fill-all` is not provided, then only the new tiles that have come into existence with the new vegetation distribution are filled, and the tiles that have left existence are reset to 0.0.

 ### Configuration file

 The configuration file contains is a YAML file which contains: